ENISA Vulnerability Reporting: The 24-Hour Clock Starts 11 September 2026

 SME Exemptions

-Info: SMEs are exempt from timing-specific fines for ENISA reporting deadlines, but must still report.
+Info: Microenterprises and small enterprises are exempt from timing-specific fines for the 24-hour early warning deadline, but must still report.
 This is a penalty relief, not an exemption from reporting.

 Still required:

-- Reporting (just not penalized for timing delays)
+- Reporting (just not penalized for the 24-hour timing)

 - All other CRA obligations